Afghanistan arrests insurgents with explosives, makes Pakistan link

 Video footage released by NDS to media showed the detained men, including the alleged Pakistanis, talking about where they came from while sitting against a blank white wall.

-“My name is Majid Rahman, permanent resident of Khyber Agency from Zakha Khil tribe,” said one.
-The other two alleged Pakistanis identified themselves as Asghar Khan from Karkhano, in Peshawar, and Qimat Khan, also from Khyber.

-At the end of the video, the five men were shown hand-cuffed and standing in front of the potato bags and explosive material at the back of the truck.

-A Pakistani intelligence official declined comment on the allegations, while Afghan officials did not immediately say when the men were arrested.
+A Pakistani intelligence official declined comment on the accusations, while Afghan officials were not immediately available to give additional information.

 While the Pakistani Taliban cooperate with the Afghan Taliban, they are sworn enemies of the U.S.-backed Islamabad government and have mounted suicide bombings against Pakistani intelligence officials and security forces.